Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 Features of physiology

-Ticks have a rather bright appearance, which is easy to see in the water surface.
-It can be assumed that they are easy prey for other species, but this is not entirely true.
+Ticks have a rather bright appearance, which is easy to notice in the water surface.
+One might assume that they are easy prey for other species, but this is not entirely true.
 Arthropods are rarely found in the stomachs of fish, and scientists have repeatedly noticed that if a fish grabs a tick, it spits it out almost immediately.
-This is due to the ability of an arthropod to secrete a poisonous or unpleasant-tasting liquid from its glands.
-Therefore, small creatures rarely fall prey to large aquatic predators.
-The bright coloring acts as a warning.
+This is due to the ability of arthropods to secrete poisonous or unpleasant-tasting liquid from their glands.
+Therefore, small creatures rarely become prey to large aquatic predators.
+Bright color acts as a warning.

-They swim perfectly in the water, it is enough to put one individual in a jar of liquid and you can observe chaotic and fast movements.
-Some representatives only crawl on aquatic plants, therefore they lead an exclusively benthic lifestyle.
+They swim well in water; it is enough to place one individual in a jar of liquid and you can observe chaotic and rapid movements.
+Some representatives only crawl on aquatic plants, and therefore lead an exclusively bottom-dwelling lifestyle.
 Ticks are predators and feed on zooplankton and invertebrates.
 The basis of nutrition is daphnia, cyclops and other small animals.
 The tick grabs the victim with its jaws and sticks to it.

-Mature females lay their eggs on rocks and underwater plants.
-Most often, the laying is done in a bunch, and not attached one egg at a time.
+Mature females lay eggs on stones and underwater plants.
+Most often, the clutch is laid in a heap, rather than attaching one egg at a time.
 The clusters are colored yellow or bright red, so they are easily visible on the surface.
-The larvae choose water striders, swimming beetles, water scorpions, less often dragonflies and Diptera as their host.
+The larvae choose water striders, swimming beetles, water scorpions, and, less commonly, dragonflies and dipterans as hosts.

-Often mistaken for a tick is a water bug.
-He has a similar lifestyle, as he spends most of his time in a pond.
+A water bug is often mistaken for a tick.
+He has a similar lifestyle as most spends time in the pond.
 But he is not even a relative.
 The bug is larger, it has three pairs of legs.
-It does not pose any threat to humans, but you should not grab it with your hands, as the insect can bite hard.
+It does not pose any threat to humans, but you should not grab it with your hands, as the insect can bite strongly.
 In rare cases, this leads to allergic reactions.
-Lives only in fresh water.
-Most often spends time on the surface of the water, if desired, dives to a depth, but it is worth serious effort.
+Lives only in freshwater.
+Most often it spends time on the surface of the water; if desired, it dives into the depths, but this takes serious effort.

-In the summer, many people prefer to swim in different water bodies.
+IN summer time many people prefer to swim in different bodies of water.
 Observant individuals can spot bright red dots on the water.
 In fact, water mites do not pose any danger to humans.
-They do not stick, do not bite and do not crawl into different cavities, so you can not be afraid of them.
+They don’t stick, bite or crawl into different cavities, so you don’t have to be afraid of them.

-There is a common misconception that mites lay their eggs on the human body.
-This does not apply to water.
-They are also not interested in humans as a food object, since their jaws are adapted only for zooplankton and invertebrates.
+There is a common misconception that ticks lay eggs on the human body.
+This does not apply to water creatures.
+As feed object They are also not interested in people, since their jaws are adapted only for zooplankton and invertebrates.

 The main threat is terrestrial.
-Argas prefer to settle on animals and birds.
+Argasidae prefer to settle on animals and birds.
 They are quite large and can reach a length of 30 mm.
-They can be found in nests, cracks, burrows.
-One bite can infect a person with typhus, the puncture site will itch and hurt for several weeks.
+They can be found in nests, cracks, and burrows.
+One bite can infect a person with typhus; the puncture site will itch and hurt for several weeks.

-The scabies mite is difficult to detect with the naked eye.
-It is transmitted from a person's contact with another person.
+Scabies mites are difficult to detect with the naked eye.
+It is transmitted from human contact with another person.
 As a rule, a fertilized female passes, which, when a new host appears, lays eggs under the skin.
-The larvae actively hatch and spread.
-After that, the first symptoms of scabies appear in a person.
+The larvae are actively hatching and spreading.
+After which the person exhibits the first symptoms of scabies.

-Forest ticks are of great danger, as they can be carriers of encephalitis and Lyme disease.
-They imperceptibly stick, and the virus enters the human blood.
-Therefore, if an arthropod is found, you should immediately go to the nearest hospital, where they will take the tick for analysis and, if necessary, give an injection of immunoglobulin.
+Forest ticks pose a great danger, as they can be carriers of encephalitis and Lyme disease.
+They quietly attach themselves, and the virus enters the human blood.
+Therefore, if an arthropod is detected, you should immediately contact the nearest hospital, where they will take the tick for analysis and, if necessary, give an injection of immunoglobulin.

 Scabies mite (subcutaneous mite) - Trixacarus caviae

-These microscopic mites hide under the skin and cause severe pain.
-You may notice scratches on the skin, the pig will bite itself with its teeth, its hair falls out.
+These microscopic mites hide under the skin and cause serious pain.
+You may notice scratches on the skin, the pig will bite itself with its teeth, and its hair will fall out.
 Serious infestations can be life-threatening.
-If you suspect that one of your pets has a subcutaneous tick, examine the rest as soon as possible.
-Ivermectin (Ivermectin), Otodectin, Novomek, Ivermek - a drug for quick relief.
-Several injections of the drug are needed because these drugs do not kill the eggs laid by the females under the skin.
+If you suspect that one of your pets is sick with a subcutaneous tick, examine the others as soon as possible.
+Ivermectin, Otodectin, Novomek, Ivermec - a drug for quick assistance.
+Several injections of the drug are necessary because these drugs do not kill the eggs laid by females under the skin.

-Subcutaneous mites that appear in guinea pigs cannot breed or live on humans.
+Subcutaneous mites, which appear in guinea pigs, cannot reproduce or live on humans.

-Death of a guinea pig can occur due to severe dehydration, from larger and larger wounds and from refusing to eat, due to extreme pain and discomfort.
-In a healthy animal, the tick can be dormant for months or years, becoming a problem in a pregnant guinea pig, a debilitated animal during another illness, or after stress.
-The most serious infestations occur in babies or very old animals, in which the immune system is most weakened.
-The disease in animals of other ages is no less serious, perhaps due to poor care or weakened immunity.
+Death of a guinea pig can occur due to severe dehydration, increasingly large wounds, and failure to eat due to extreme pain and discomfort.
+In a healthy animal, the mite may lie dormant for months or years, becoming a problem in a pregnant guinea pig, a weakened animal during another illness, or after stress.
+The most serious infestations occur in babies or very old animals, whose immunity is most weakened.
+The disease in animals of other ages is no less serious, possibly due to poor care or weakened immunity.

-Signs: Microscopic mites cause unbearable itching in the animal and can lead to thinning and/or patchy hair loss, flaky skin (may resemble dandruff) and eventually open sores resulting from heavy scratching that increases hair loss.
-Scratching an area of skin infested with mites can cause your guinea pig to itch so much that it falls on its back, squealing, and convulsing.
+Signs: Microscopic mites cause unbearable itching in the pet and can lead to thinning and/or patchy hair loss, flaking skin (can resemble dandruff) and eventually open sores resulting from vigorous scratching that increases hair loss.
+Scratching an area of skin infested with mites can cause such pain and itching in your guinea pig that the animal falls on its back squealing and begins to convulse.

-While skin scrapings can confirm mites, this is often not done.
-Because this procedure is very painful for the guinea pig and not at all reliable.
-Often, a veterinarian will use Ivermectin (and analogues) for severe itching and hair loss, in the treatment of another disease (such as a fungal infection), when treatment does not improve.
-It is important to note that your guinea pig may be suffering from several causes at the same time.
+While skin scraping can confirm mites, it is often not done.
+Because this procedure is very painful for the guinea pig and is completely unreliable.
+Often, a veterinarian will use Ivermectin (and analogues) for severe itching and hair loss, in the treatment of another disease (such as fungal infection) when there is no improvement with treatment.
+It is important to note that your guinea pig may be suffering from several conditions at the same time.

-Diagnosis: Sometimes a veterinarian will completely misdiagnose a mite infestation based solely on the result of a skin scraping.
+Diagnosis: Sometimes a veterinarian will completely misdiagnose a mite infestation based solely on the results of a skin scraping.

 Example:

-If a subcutaneous mite disease is suspected, do everything to cure your animal.
+If you suspect a subcutaneous tick disease, do everything to cure your animal.

 Scabies mites can cause the death of an animal!

-Treatment: for tick infestation, Ivermectin (Otodectin) is injected under the withers.
-Two or more injections are required 7 to 10 days apart.
+Treatment: in case of tick infestation, an injection of Ivermectin (Otodectin) is given under the withers.
+Two or more injections are required, 7 to 10 days apart.
 Ivermectin is best not used on guinea pigs weighing less than 340 grams.
-Otodectin is designed for use in small animals and is suitable for treating baby guinea pigs who have stopped suckling their mother.
+Otodectin is designed for use in small animals and is suitable for the treatment of baby guinea pigs who have stopped suckling their mother.
 This medicine must be used in a strictly calculated dose.

 Scabies mite (subcutaneous mite) -